Partition Action Q&A Series

 Exceptions & Pitfalls

-• Guardian approvals: A guardian of the estate generally needs court approval to sign listing and sale documents; skip this and the agreement may be unenforceable.
+• Guardian approvals: A guardian of the estate generally needs court approval to sell the ward’s real property; skip this and the agreement may be unenforceable.

-• Estate still open: If the decedent’s estate is within the creditor period or not fully closed, a personal representative may need to join in a deed or the transaction may be void as to creditors; confirm status before selling.
+• Estate still open: If the decedent’s estate is within the creditor period or not fully closed, a personal representative may need to join in a deed or the transaction may be subject to creditor claims; confirm status before selling.

 • Heirs property buyout: In heirs property cases, a co‑owner can elect to buy out others at the appraised value before a sale; plan for this in your timeline.